dc-js/dc.js/docs/api-latest.md

 <a name="dc.heatMap+rows"></a>
 #### heatMap.rows ⇒ <code>Array.&lt;(String\|Number)&gt;</code> &#124; <code>[heatMap](#dc.heatMap)</code>
 Gets or sets the values used to create the rows of the heatmap, as an array.
-By default, all the values will be fetched from the data using the value accessor.
+By default, all the values will be fetched from the data using the value accessor, and they will be sorted in ascending order.

 **Kind**: instance property of <code>[heatMap](#dc.heatMap)</code>